atomikui/atomikui-core/src/components/search/Search.md

-The Search component is a styled form field that takes user input and returns the value on submit.
+The Search component is a styled form field that takes user input and returns a search query on submit.

 ```jsx
 import { Search } from '@atomikui/core';